This page is no longer current and is provided for archival and research purposes.

-Get an enhanced vaccine certificate
+Get a vaccine certificate with QR code

-If you are fully vaccinated, have an active medical exemption or are a participant in an approved COVID-19 vaccine trial, visit ontario.ca/getproof to learn how to get your enhanced vaccine certificate with official QR code.
+If you are fully vaccinated, have an active medical exemption or are a participant in an approved COVID-19 vaccine trial, visit ontario.ca/getproof to learn how to get your vaccine certificate with QR code.

 If you have not been fully vaccinated and/or 14 days have not passed since you were fully vaccinated, your QR code will not show a green check mark screen ✅.
 You will need to get fully vaccinated and then wait 14 days for the QR code to work.

-If you are eligible and have received a booster dose, you can download your updated vaccine certificate with official QR code or you can continue to use your previous electronic or paper certificate.
+If you are eligible and have received a booster dose, you can download your updated vaccine certificate with QR code or you can continue to use your previous electronic or paper certificate.

 - as a PDF (printed or digital version is acceptable)